jpritikin/coach/content/docs/me/meditation/breathing.md

 ## Prelude

 For a long time, I was skeptical that mindful breathing would have any special effect.
-I mean, we all breath all the time; it's the most ordinary thing.
+I mean, we all breathe all the time; it's the most ordinary thing.
 What could possibly be special about it?

 ## The Technique